About the Project

 Phase 4: Continuing to Analyze, Iterate, and Improve

 Once the policies, procedures, and technical infrastructure are in place we will continue to iterate on our systems to adjust to the realities on the ground.
 This practical application of the FAIR data principles allows us to experiment with varying workflows in order to identify the optimal system for achieving project goals.
 Phase Four of the project will focus on analysing the systems as they are used, looking at the downstream effects of adherence to the FAIR Island data policies and procedures, and making any necessary adjustments.

 We’re developing the FAIR Island initiative to create a model research data management environment that can be shared with, and implemented by, other research efforts.
-Both the CDL team and the administrators of the field station expect this project to inform subsequent work on neighboring islands, likely starting with Moorea, and ultimately extending to other islands in French Polynesia.
+Both the FAIR Island team and the administrators of the field station expect this project to inform subsequent work on neighboring islands, likely starting with Moorea, and ultimately extending to other islands in French Polynesia and UCNRS and beyond.